 Everyone agrees that teamwork is essential to patient care.
 So why do so many clinicians struggle with it, and how can they improve?

-You wouldn’t think it to look at them, but the healthcare professionals who attend PBI Education’s course, Elevating Civility and Communication in Health Care, have berated coworkers in front of patients, insulted staff, shouted down clinicians who dared to disagree with them, and otherwise alienated people they work with.
-These are not the kinds of clinicians you would expect to behave so unprofessionally.
-In fact, most are experienced practitioners — physicians, nurses, therapists, and others — who have long, distinguished careers.
+You may not think it to look at them, but the healthcare professionals who attend PBI Education’s course, Elevating Civility and Communication in Health Care, have berated coworkers in front of patients, insulted staff, shouted down clinicians who dared to disagree with them, and otherwise alienated people they work with.
+However, these are not the kinds of clinicians you would expect to behave so unprofessionally.
+Most are experienced practitioners — physicians, nurses, therapists, and others — who have long, distinguished careers.
 Their patients often adore them.

 So, what’s going on?